-B2.7 represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.
+B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 Skill: Representing and Solving Problems Involving the Multiplication of Three-Digit Whole Numbers by Decimal Tenths, Using Algorithms

-Junior students already have experience with the concept of multiplication and understand that multiplying whole numbers results in a product that is greater than the quantities involved, except in situations involving multiplication by 1 and by 0.
-They are then often surprised to find that a multiplication in which one of the factors is a decimal number less than 1 gives a product less than the other factor (for example, \(10\; \times \;0,1\; = \;1\;{\rm{et}}\;{\rm{20}}\; \times \;{\rm{0}}{\rm{,10}}\;{\rm{ = } }\;{\rm{2}}\)).
+Junior students already have experience with multiplication and understand that multiplying whole numbers results in a product that is greater than the quantities involved, except in situations involving multiplying by 1 and by 0.
+They are then often surprised to find that a multiplication in which one of the factors is a decimal number less than 1 will result in a product less than the other factor (for example, \(10\; \times \;0.1\; = \;1\;{\rm{and}}\;{\rm{20}}\; \times \;{\rm{0}}{\rm{,10}}\;{\rm{ = } }\;{\rm{2}}\)).

 Example

-If the pupils have to determine the distance traveled by a rabbit which makes 8 jumps of 0.5 m, they and they are confronted with a multiplication which gives a product less than the factor 8, because \(0.5\; \times \; 8\; = \;4\) (the rabbit jumped 0.5 m eight times).
-To evaluate the expression \(0.5\; \times \;8\), we can use a number line and represent the 8 leaps.
+If the students need to determine the distance traveled by a rabbit which makes 8 jumps of 0.5 m, they are confronted with a multiplication which gives a product less than the factor 8, because \(0.5\; \times \; 8\; = \;4\) (the rabbit jumped 0.5 m eight times).
+To evaluate the expression \(0.5\; \times \;8\), we can use a number line and represent the 8 leaps of 0.5 m.
 A total distance of 4 m is obtained.

 While it may seem surprising that the product is less than a factor of 8, the context allows students to understand why.
 Students then develop a better understanding of multiplication that accounts for such situations.

 In general, there are two ways to interpret a symbolically written multiplication, for example \(3\; \times \;4\).
-It can be interpreted as being 3 times the number 4, which is equivalent to 3 groups of 4, or as the number 3 multiplied by 4, which is equivalent to 4 groups of 3.
+It can be interpreted as being 3 times the number 4, which is equivalent to 3 groups of 4, or as the number 3 multiplied by 4, which is equivalent to the number 3 repeated 4 times.
 According to Baruk (1995, p.
 737), an expression like the number 3 multiplied by 4 is "heavy and not in accordance with the natural expression in the language of a repeating quantity".
-In this document, the expression \(3\; \times \;4\) will be interpreted as being 3 times the number 4 or 3 groups of 4 in order to respect the most natural meaning.
+In this resource, the expression \(3\; \times \;4\) is interpreted as being 3 times the number 4 or 3 groups of 4 to respect the most natural meaning.

-If the students understand that \(3\; \times \;4\) means 3 groups of 4, they will be able to understand the meaning of 8 × 0.5, or 8 groups of 0.5 as shown in l following illustration in which a planchette represents unity.
+If the students understand that \(3\; \times \;4\) means 3 groups of 4, they will be able to understand the meaning of 8 × 0.5, or 8 groups of 0.5 as shown in the following illustration in which a flat represents one whole.

 Multiplying a whole number by a decimal number can be interpreted as repeated addition.

-\(0,5 + 0,5 + 0,5 + 0,5 + 0,5 + 0,5 + 0,5 + 0,5 = 4\)
+\(0.5 + 0.5 + 0.5 + 0.5 + 0.5 + 0.5 + 0.5 + 0.5 = 4\)

 In traditional decimal multiplication teaching, an algorithm is taught.
 For example, to perform \(0.1\; \times \;125\), first proceed as for whole numbers: